 Thinking of joining a club?
-What a good idea – it has helped thousands of people before you in terms of improving their work career and social interaction.
+Great idea.
+Toastmasters has helped countless others before you in terms of improving their career prospects and self-confidence.

 What do you get for your money?
-Membership of Toastmasters International, which includes a monthly newsletter and entry into the new Pathways program which has been introduced world-wide.
-Twice a month at club meetings you will get to learn, practise and receive feedback on the public speaking tips you will have received, both impromptu and prepared, in an environment conducive to self-improvement.
-At each meeting you will have also the opportunity to participate in telling jokes.
+Membership of Toastmasters International, which includes a monthly newsletter and entry into the Toastmasters Pathways program.
+Meetings twice a month will help you learn, practise and receive feedback.
+You will also have the opportunity to hear from members of all ages and experiences.

 All of this practice and feedback should help if you want to work on a particular objective: an address at work, how to write a speech, how to give a wedding speech or a eulogy, or how to ace a job interview.